Vrijdagonline/VrijdagOnline.ImageResizer/README.md

 # Changelog
 ### 1.0.3
 - Added the Umbraco Marketplace tag
+- Added umbraco-marketplace.json config
-- Added a changelog section to the readme
+- Added a changelog section to the README
 ### 1.0.2
 - Fixed an issue where the notification handler kept looping while cropping the image if ImageResizeKeepOriginal was turned on
 ### 1.0.1